 eg. "How do i view my bill" or just "bill"

-When the security PIN for a handset is entered incorrectly 3 times the handset becomes "blocked" to prevent unauthorised use.
+When your security PIN is entered incorrectly 3 times, the handset becomes "blocked" to prevent unauthorised use.
 To remove the block the PUK (Personal Unblocking Key) code needs to be entered.
-This code is supplied with your Prepay SIM when you buy it.
+This code is supplied with your Prepay SIM card when you buy it.

 You can view your PUK code online when you log into My Vodafone - see the video below.

 N.B.
-If an incorrect code is entered too many times the SIM will be blocked (between 7-10 attempts depending on handset) the SIM will be permanently blocked, and can not be unblocked.
+If an incorrect code is entered too many times the SIM card will be blocked (between 7-10 attempts depending on handset) the SIM card will be permanently blocked, and can not be unblocked.

-At this point the only option is to purchase a replacement SIM.
-Once we have ID checked you on your account you can keep your existing number and we'll simply swap your number onto your new SIM.
+At this point the only option is to purchase a replacement SIM card.
+Once we have ID checked you on your account you can keep your existing number and we'll simply swap your number onto your new SIM card.

 The PUK2 code is seldom used, it too is activated by the user on their handset, and is used to PIN protect certain call barring functions.
 If you have a PUK2 request come up on your screen this is located on the pack the SIM came in, or can be obtained by calling Customer services.